datastax/spark-cassandra-connector/doc/1_connecting.md

 Property name                                        | Description                                                   | Default value
 -----------------------------------------------------|---------------------------------------------------------------|--------------------
 spark.cassandra.connection.keep_alive_ms             | period of time to keep unused connections open                | 250 ms
-spark.cassandra.connection.reconnection_delay_ms.min | minimum period of time to attempt reconnecting to a dead node | 1000 ms spark.cassandra.connection.reconnection_delay_ms.max | maximum period of time to attempt reconnecting to a dead node | 60000 ms spark.cassandra.query.retry.count                    | number of times to retry a timed-out query                    | 10
+spark.cassandra.connection.timeout_ms                | maximum period of time to attempt connecting to a node        | 5000 ms spark.cassandra.connection.reconnection_delay_ms.min | minimum period of time to attempt reconnecting to a dead node | 1000 ms spark.cassandra.connection.reconnection_delay_ms.max | maximum period of time to attempt reconnecting to a dead node | 60000 ms spark.cassandra.query.retry.count                    | number of times to retry a timed-out query                    | 10 spark.cassandra.read.timeout_ms                      | maximum period of time to wait for a read to return           | 12000 ms

 Example: